-- Click the menu icon (\equiv) and choose Provision > Services > Umbrella. - Choose a site from the network hierarchy for which you want to deploy Cisco Umbrella. - The Select Devices window appears.
-Go to Step 4 to continue the deployment workflow.

-Step 2 Click Let's Start.
+- Click the menu icon (≡) and choose Provision > Umbrella. - Choose a site from the network hierarchy for which you want to deploy Cisco Umbrella. - The Select Devices window appears.
+Go to Step 4 to continue the deployment workflow. - Step 2 If a task overview window appears, click Let's Start to go directly to the workflow. - Step 3 The Choose Site window appears. - a) You can view the device readiness status in each site, as follows: